coreygirard/swarm/README.md

 The design of **Swarm** is meant to emulate the design paradigm of microservice architecture on a smaller scale (think one server instance rather than many).
 To that end, the overall structure is analogous to a set of distinct processes that communicate via HTTP-style requests.
 These pseudo-processes are called 'agents', and the requests are handled via the 'send' command (`->`).

+## Design goals

+- Handles HTTP requests easily "out of the box"
+- Excels as a server talking to many APIs
+- Easy multiprocessing and flexible scaling
+- Powerful and efficient HTML generation

 ## The `send` command

 Understanding the 'send' command is critical for effective programming in Swarm. **Agents** don't communicate through traditional function calls, such as the following (Python):